eriktuck/gtm-dms-alpha/README.md

 # README

-Documentation for the Mission Data Management System (alpha version).
+Documentation for the Mission Data Management System (alpha version), find the site at https://eanderson-ei.github.io/gtm-dms-alpha/.

 Project relies on these great packages: